-Where it is claimed the machine was not working, the maintenance records held regarding the machine will be checked to determine whether or not a fault was reported, observed at the time the PCN was issued or where any remedial action was undertaken to carry out repairs.
-If this is found to be the case, the PCN will be cancelled.
-However if there is another pay and display machine close by, the motorist is expected to purchase a ticket from this machine and the PCN will not usually be cancelled in these circumstances.
+Machine not working - where it is claimed the machine was not working, the maintenance records held regarding the machine will be checked to determine whether or not a fault was reported, observed at the time the PCN was issued or where any remedial action was undertaken to carry out repairs.
+If this is found to be the case, the PCN will usually be cancelled.
+However, if there is another pay and display machine close by, the motorist is expected to purchase a ticket from this machine and the PCN will not usually be cancelled in these circumstances.

-Where the motorist "fed" a pay and display machine by buying subsequent time to park in the same place or returned to the same place within a specified and prohibited time period, the PCN will not be cancelled.
+Meter feeding - where the motorist "fed" a pay and display machine by buying subsequent time to park in the same place or returned to the same place within a specified and prohibited time period, the PCN will not be cancelled.

-Where a blue badge holder has parked in the following Corby Car Parks; Parkland Gateway Car Park, Victoria Place Car Park and Corby Train Station Car Park without purchasing a pay and display ticket stating that they were unaware that a charge applied, the PCN will not be cancelled as it is the responsibility of the motorist to check the backboard before leaving their vehicle.
+Blue badge holders in Corby Car Parks - where a blue badge holder has parked in Parkland Gateway Car Park, Victoria Place Car Park and Corby Train Station Car Park without purchasing a pay and display ticket stating that they were unaware that a charge applied, the PCN will not be cancelled as it is the responsibility of the motorist to check the backboard before leaving their vehicle.

-Where the motorist left the vehicle parked without a valid ticket on display to obtain change, consideration will not be given to cancelling the PCN.
+Gone to get change - where the motorist left the vehicle parked without a valid ticket on display to obtain change, consideration will not be given to cancelling the PCN.
 This is because a sufficient observation period is provided before the PCN is issued.
 The law allows absence from the vehicle only for so long as is necessary to walk to the pay and display machine, purchase a ticket and then return to the vehicle and display it correctly.
 There is no exemption for time taken to obtain change.